-4. Once dry, attach counter to base cabinets with finish nails along side and back edges only, 1/8-1/4″ from edge.
+4. After the glue is dry, attach counter to base cabinets with finish nails along side and back edges only, 1/8-1/4″ from edge.

 5. Sand counter in preparation for staining.
 Don’t worry about getting it perfectly smooth – this counter shows its flooring heritage.
 We actually didn’t finish our counter for about a year after installing it so there were some water stains to deal with- though they were only lightened a bit by the sanding.
 Hey, more character!